waffle-mix/doodad/README.md

 # doodad
 lil shit chess engine.

-it's not uci compatible yet but it will be I promise. it is currently coded in python but I'm slowly converting it to c++ due to peer pressure from the sf discord.
+This is my first ever chess engine, and it was originally coded in Python.
+I'm slowly converting it to C++ due to peer pressure from the Stockfish dc.

+It's not UCI compatible yet but it will be eventually.

-I will also implement iterative deepening, castling, and en passant in the future. my movegen is perfectly fine shut up.
+I also plan to implement somewhat important chess features such as castling and en passant in the future, as well as iterative deepening.

+BTW, my movegen is perfectly fine, shut up.